dddjef/pulse/docs/index.rst

 You'll need to add /python directory to you python path.
 Then you can use the launch the standard test :
 /tests/test.py

-By default, test data are generated under the tests directory, they are ignored by git
+Test data will be generated under the tests directory, and they are ignored by git.

 Adapters
 =================================